Can Coatings Get Water Spots?

 Water spots are often seen as the Achilles’ Heel of ceramic coatings.
 But they don’t have to be.

 Ceramic coatings have the power to transform how you interact with your vehicle.
-No other product will keep your car looking glossy the way a ceramic coating will, and while providing an exceptional aesthetic affect, coatings protect the vehicle’s coat of paint so it can remain flawless.
+No other product will keep your car looking glossy the way a ceramic coating will, and while providing an exceptional aesthetic effect, coatings protect the vehicle’s coat of paint so it can remain flawless.

 Because ceramic coatings force water into small beads, the vast majority of which roll right off, there is a chance of water spots forming.
 The good news is that there are many precautions you can take against water spots.
 Here are a few things to keep in mind to keep water spots away from your vehicle.